DevDizzle/node-pruning-research/README.md

-# Impact of Node Pruning on the Final Dense Layer of a CNN
+# Enhancing Recall in Skin Lesion Classification with Node Pruning

 This project investigates the use of node pruning within a stratified k-fold cross-validation framework to improve the recall of CNNs in medical imaging tasks.

 ## Key Features
-- Implements node pruning to optimize model complexity and recall.
+- **Node Pruning Implementation:** Optimizes model complexity and enhances recall.
-- Uses ResNet50V2 as the base model for binary classification of skin lesions.
+- **ResNet50V2 Base Model:** Utilizes a state-of-the-art architecture for binary classification of skin lesions.
-- Evaluates performance metrics across multiple pruning strategies.
+- **Comprehensive Evaluation:** Assesses performance metrics across multiple pruning strategies.

 ## Repository Structure
 - `notebook/`: Contains the Colab notebook for experiments.